Google bombing: Uses as tactical media

-The Google Bomb has been used for tactical media as a way of performing a "hit-and-run" media attack on popular topics.
+The Google Bomb has been used for tactical media as a way of performing a "hit and run" media attack on popular topics.
 Such attacks include Anthony Cox's attack in 2003.
 He created a parody of the "404 – page not found" browser error message in response to the war in Iraq.
 The page looked like the error page but was titled "These Weapons of Mass Destruction cannot be displayed".
 This website could be found as one of the top hits on Google after the start of the war in Iraq.
-Also, in an attempt to detract attention from the far-right group English Defence League (EDL), a parody group has been made known as "English Disco Lovers", with the expressed purpose of Google bombing the acronym.
+English Disco Lovers was a Google bombing campaign to detract attention from the far-right group English Defence League (EDL) and replace it as the top search engine result for "EDL".

 Alternative meanings

 The Google bomb is often misunderstood by those in the media and publishing industry who do not retain technical knowledge of Google's ranking factors.
 For example, talk radio host Alex Jones has often conducted what he calls "Google bombs" by dispatching instructions to his radio/Internet listeners.
 In this context, the term is used to describe a rapid and massive influx of keyword searches for a particular phrase.
 The keyword surge gives the impression that the related content has suddenly become popular.
 The strategy behind this type of Google bombing is to attract attention from the larger mainstream media and influence them to publish content related to the keyword.